RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/documents/external-search-order-in-rexxsaa-for-os2.md

 >6.
 REXX functions along environment PATH, with the default extension
 >7.
 Functions that have been loaded into the macrospace for post-order execution.

 Please note that the "with the current extension" part of the algorithm does not seem to work \[Create `TEST.CMD`, from it call `TRY.IT` (by using `Call try.it`), and from this last routine try to call `INSISTON.IT`. `Call insiston.it` will work as expected, but `Call insiston` will not.
-On the other hand, `Call insiston` will work if there is a `INSISTON.CMD` file in the directory.\]
+On the other hand, `Call insiston` will work if there is a `INSISTON.CMD` file (the "default extension") in the directory.\]